-The Company is committed to:
+We are committed to:

-- providing a high standard of client service; and - maintaining its reputation for credibility and accountability.
+- a. providing a high standard of client service; and - b. maintaining our reputation for credibility and accountability.

 We welcome feedback on our service at any time.
 If you are dissatisfied with our services, please give us the opportunity to fix the problem.
-We will investigate, answer your questions and work hard so you enjoy trading with us.
 Should you feel dissatisfied with any aspect of our service, your first action should be to contact our Customer Service Team at info@trading212.com.

-The following disclosures provide you with information about the nature and risks of certain investment types, how we identify, monitor, manage and, where applicable, disclose conflicts of interest that may arise from time to time and how you can submit complaints and our processes for dealing with such complaints.
+The following Disclosure Notice provides you with information about the nature and risks of certain investment types, how we identify, monitor, manage and where applicable disclose conflicts of interest that may arise from time to time and how you can submit complaints and our processes for dealing with such complaints.
+This Disclosure Notice is divided in the following sections: